Student-centric advice and objective recommendations

 Cross-test scores

 Cross-test scores pull from questions throughout the entire test that touch on themes that do not have their own section.
 These themes are “Analysis in Science” and “Analysis in History and Social Studies.”
+You can earn a maximum of 38 in these cross-tests.
 Even though these are not sections on the exam, they are important skills to hold, and many questions incorporate their themes.

 This score is used by the National Merit Scholarship Corporation to determine who achieves eligibility for the National Merit Scholarship Competition.
-They calculate the score by adding up all three of the “Section test scores” and multiplying the number by two.
+The selection index ranges from 48-228 and is equal to the sum of your test score for Math, Reading and Writing and Language.

 Percentiles